upstream-se/guidebook-draft/docs/foundations/discipline/underlying-rationale/principles.md

 Across seven decades, Software Engineering progressively expanded what could be governed.

 Execution discipline was formalized.
 Structural decomposition was institutionalized.
 Architectural knowledge became explicit.
 Coordination became iterative and human-centered.
 Execution became automated and continuously observable.
 Artifact generation became AI-augmented.

 Each era strengthened governance along specific dimensions.
 Yet a recurring asymmetry persists:

-- Execution governance becomes increasingly mature.
+- Execution governance has become increasingly mature.
-- Structural governance becomes increasingly explicit.
+- Structural governance has become increasingly explicit.
-- Managerial articulation of intent becomes formalized.
+- Managerial articulation of intent has become increasingly formalized.
 - Durable epistemic governance of system-level intent remains comparatively under-institutionalized.

 Intent is repeatedly articulated, but rarely stewarded as a long-lived knowledge object.
 This asymmetry appears consistently:

-- Requirements are documented but not continuously revisited.
+- Requirements are documented but not systematically revisited.
 - Architectural decisions are recorded but often detached from evolving purpose.
 - Iteration accelerates change without necessarily preserving rationale.
-- Automation governs how change happens, not why.
+- Automation governs how change occurs, not why.
 - AI generates artifacts but does not institutionalize commitment.

 Across eras, Software Engineering mastered activity, structure, coordination, and automation.
 What remains structurally fragile is the long-term stewardship of purpose.
 This cross-era pattern provides the foundation for upstream principles.

 ## Derived principles of Upstream Software Engineering

 From the historical lessons and structural asymmetries identified above, the following principles are derived.

 These principles do not prescribe methods.
 They articulate what must be treated as governable if long-lived systems are to remain coherent across evolution.

 ### Principle 1 — Intent is a governable knowledge object